thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 # How to install Samba 4 AD DC on CentOS 8 and connect windows and linux clients #

-How to install AD in CentOS server and connect windows and linux machines as clients Im testing on virtual environment with virtual box
+How to install AD in CentOS server and connect windows and linux machines as clients.

+I'm testing on a virtual environment with VirtualBox.

 ## Requirements ##